 "Your pregnancy leave may be covered by your employer, inasmuch as you can receive short-term disability income.
 Additionally, your premium or disability payments — one or the other — will be taxed.
 If you really want to plan ahead (and have this option) you can use deductions from your wages, set up through your payroll department, to cover the cost of a pre-tax premium,” Sarah Nieschalk, the assistant vice president of servicing at

 Community Tax, LLC, tells Romper, So, planning is really key, as is an open discussion with your employer about your pregnancy, so you can make the wisest fiscal decisions for you and your family.
 In some cases, pregnancy is considered a pre-existing condition, per Breeze, so you may want to consider really planning ahead by signing up for short-term disability before you’re pregnant.
-3 If You Got A Stimulus Check
+3 If you received Advance Child Tax Credit payments

 states that have enacted paid family leave (PFL) including California, New Jersey, Rhode Island, and New York, you are entitled by law to paid family leave, but you don't have to do anything different on your taxes here.
-These monies are taxed just like your salary.
-Yay!
+This money is taxed just like your salary.
 5 If You Used Sick, Vacation, Or Paid Family Time Monzenmachi, Getty images

 If you are not offered paid time off through your employer, or your employer isn’t mandated to offer paid family leave, you can use your sick, vacation, and/or holiday time.
 “Typically people try to